Table of Contents

 Even though the NHTSA reports that 90 percent of people wear seat belts while operating their vehicle, there is still a percentage that does not.
 For more information contact our accident lawyer in Fort Lauderdale

-Seat Belt Laws in Fort Lauderdale, Florida
+Seat Belt Laws in Fort Lauderdale

 Florida Statutes § 316.614 sets the state’s car seat laws.
 It works in conjunction with the regulations and standards set by the federal government.
 Most vehicles and their operators must have and use a seat belt for the safe operation of the vehicle.
 Under the law, it is illegal to operate or even ride in a vehicle unrestrained.
 This includes passengers in the back seat of the vehicle.